LET PARENTS PARENT

 We call on every freedom-loving citizen to join us.
 This bill must be scrapped — not amended, not revised — but fully rejected.
 For the sake of our children, our homes, and our future.

-Latest News Update from the House of Lords
+Update from the House of Lords

 Parental Freedom Is Under Threat